Adafruit Industries

-Adafruit Industries is an open-source hardware company based in New York City.
+Adafruit Industries is an open-source hardware company based in New York, United States.
 It was founded by Limor Fried in 2005.
-The company designs, manufactures and sells a number of electronics products, electronics components, tools and accessories.
-It also produces a number of learning resources, including live and recorded videos related to electronics, technology, and programming.
+The company designs, manufactures and sells electronics products, electronics components, tools, and accessories.
+It also produces learning resources, including live and recorded videos about electronics, technology, and programming.

 History

 Limor Fried, then a student at Massachusetts Institute of Technology, began selling electronic kits on her website from her own designs in 2005.
 She later moved to New York City and established Adafruit Industries.

-In 2010, Adafruit offered a US$1,000 reward for whoever could hack Microsoft's Kinect to make its motion sensing capabilities available for use for other projects.
-This reward was increased to $2,000 and then $3,000 following Microsoft's concerns about tampering.
+In 2010, Adafruit offered a US$1,000 reward for whoever could hack Microsoft's Kinect to make its motion-sensing capabilities available for use for other projects.
+This reward was increased to $2,000 and then $3,000 after Microsoft said it would work to prevent such "tampering".
+In November, the reward was issued to Hector Martin for his open-source Kinect driver.

 The company had $22 million in revenue in 2013 and $33 million in 2014.

 Company name

-The name Adafruit comes from Fried's online moniker "Ladyada", itself a homage to computer science pioneer Ada Lovelace.
-The company's goal is to get more people involved in technology, science and engineering.
+The name Adafruit comes from Fried's online moniker "Ladyada", a homage to computer science pioneer Ada Lovelace.
+The company aims to get more people involved in technology, science and engineering.